KelseyChetnik/MetaClean/README.md

-# MetaClean: Detection of Low-Quality Peaks in Untargeted Metabolomics Data
+# **MetaClean**: Detection of Low-Quality Peaks in Untargeted LC-MS Metabolomics Data
-MetaClean is an R package for automatically detecting low-quality peaks in Untargeted Metabolomics data.
-It calculates 12 peak-quality metrics, adapted from metrics developed by Z and E, which are used to train up to nine diverse classification algorithms. **[FINISH]**

-For more information on the peak-quality metrics adapted by MetaClean, please refer to the original publications:
-**[add publications]**
+MetaClean utilizes 12 peak-quality metrics and 9 diverse machine learning algorithms to build a classifier to detect and flag low-quality peaks in untargeted metabolomics data.
+It is an R package and can be easily incorporated into existing untargeted
+LC-MS metabolomics pipelines that utilize the pre-processing software XCMS.

+The 12 peak-quality metrics used by MetaClean are adapted from the following publications:\n Zhang, W., & Zhao, P. X. (2014).
+Quality evaluation of extracted ion chromatograms and chromatographic peaks in liquid chromatography/mass spectrometry-based metabolomics data.
+BMC Bioinformatics, 15(Suppl 11), S5. https://doi.org/10.1186/1471-2105-15-S11-S5 \n
+Eshghi, S. T., Auger, P., & Mathews, W. R. (2018).
+Quality assessment and interference detection in targeted mass spectrometry data using machine learning.
+Clinical Proteomics, 15. https://doi.org/10.1186/s12014-018-9209-x

 ## Installation
 To install MetaClean from this GitHub page, run the following command: